vipul-8840/Striver_SDE_Sheet/README.md

 - `CloneLL.cpp`: Contains the implementation of the `copyRandomList` function which creates a deep copy of a linked list with random pointers.
 - `Greedy/Coins.cpp`: Contains the implementation of the `main` function which finds the minimum number of coins required to form a given total amount.
 - `Greedy/MeetingRoom.cpp`: Contains the implementation of the `maxMeetings` function which finds the maximum number of meetings that can be scheduled without conflicts.
+- `Greedy/Koko.cpp`: Contains the implementation of the `main` function which finds the minimum eating speed for Koko to finish all bananas within H hours.

 ## Function Descriptions